 Producing simple, straightforward and easy-to-read content should always be the goal.
-Don’t over-complicate, or include any irrelevant information or details for the sake of a higher word count.
+Don’t over-complicate, or include any irrelevant information or details for the sake of a higher word count, even for SEO purposes.

 Step 4 – Care About Reader Engagement

 Make sure you enable comments on your blog posts and YouTube videos.
-There is a slight risk of spam, but the benefits far outweigh the occasional annoyance.
+There is a slight risk of spam and rude comments, but the benefits far outweigh the occasional annoyance.
 Blogs without comment boxes can seem mechanical and one-sided, so encourage readers to voice their opinions.
 A closed comment section can also result in reduced social shares and backlinks.

 Step 5 – Craft Content For Real People

 Believe it or not, you already did the bulk of the SEO work.
 Useful and engaging content written for humans is premium content in the eyes of search engines like Google, but there are many other factors related to SEO itself.